Can’t Sleep? Try Taking Raw Honey to Sleep Like a Baby

 Don’t try to use the cinnamon that’s in your spice cabinet.
 Most supermarket cinnamons aren’t cinnamon at all, they’re made from cassia.
 It’s really a root that’s a cheap substitute for cinnamon.
 Use pure Ceylon cinnamon for best results.

 This honey cinnamon sleep tonic will help you drift off to dreamland.
+It’s a really good drink that helps sleep.
 Insomnia doesn’t stand a chance when warm milk, which contains tryptophan, is added to the honey and cinnamon.

 Honey Cinnamon Sleep Better Recipe